anon-blue/anon.blue/README.txt

 33333333333333333333333333333333333333333333333333333333333333333333333333333333
 33333333333333333333333333333333333333333333333333333333333333333333333333333333
 3333333333333333333333333333333333333333333333333333333333333333333333333333dsed
-gtdear ,I have to inform you thar that excuse my writting ...I have lost the bat tle once again I cannot handle you ignoring on some days and others days you get ting attached to me its *it is genuiently annoying me l.I really have deep feeli ngs for you but I need you to pay attention to ame me pay attention to me pat pa y attention to me ATtTrnyion  8889999999992283377373838374y3hdnshdvbdbfndnenfbfn
+gtdear ,I have to inform you thar that excuse my writting ...I have lost rtfgrgf dgfdgdfsg dfs gf sd gsdf gndle you ignoring on some days and others days you get ting attached to me its *it is genuiently annoying me l.I really have deep feeli ngs for you but I need you to pay attention to ame me pay attention to me pat pa y attention to me ATtTrnyion  8889999999992283377373838374y3hdnshdvbdbfndnenfbfn